 Advocacy body Freedom House says the internet landscape in the country is “not free”, with authorities constantly striving to stifle online commentary as well as access to content.
 That’s probably one of the reasons more than 30 percent of Saudi netizens use a Virtual Private Network (VPN) to access the web in the Middle Eastern country.

-- ExpressVPN Our preferred option for Saudi Arabia.
-Proven no-logs policy and best-in-class security.
-Fast speeds for streaming Netflix and other geo-blocked content from abroad.
+- ExpressVPN Our preferred VPN for Saudi Arabia.
+Proven no-logs policy and best-in-class security features.
+Fast speeds for streaming Netflix and other geo-blocked sites from abroad.
 Comes with a 30-day money-back guarantee

-- NordVPN Zero-logs policy and strong security.
+- NordVPN Best budget VPN for Saudi Arabia.
+Zero-logs policy and strong security.
 Unblocks streaming sites and has tons of servers.

-- Surfshark Unlimited connections, fast speeds, and impressive unblocking capabilities.
+- Surfshark Unlimited encrypted connections, fast speeds, and impressive unblocking capabilities.

 - PrivateVPN Resolute encryption and top-notch ability to thwart geo-restrictions on streaming content sites.

 Using a VPN keeps you safe and secure on the web.
 The software masks your true location by encrypting all the traffic to and from your device and routing it via an intermediary server outside your current location.
-That means it’s very difficult for hackers or surveillance agencies to pry.
+That means it’s tough for hackers or surveillance agencies to pry.

 A VPN is also an excellent choice for foreign expatriates living in the Kingdom of Saudi Arabia wishing to access local content from back home like BBC iPlayer, Netflix, Hulu, Sky Sports, or BeIN sports.